Minimally valuable prototype

 Number of edits:

-With the wrong understanding of what an "MVP" is, they created a roadmap towards "something that works".
+With the wrong understanding of what an "MVP" is, they created a roadmap towards "something that runs and is expressed by the minimum unit of work I can spend on it".

 I strongly believe that making the "value" part of the standard vocabulary will transform how we approach the same problems.